Slow-Cooker Veggie Lasagna

 - 1/2 cup sliced fresh mushrooms

 - In a small bowl, combine the first six ingredients.
-Spread 1 tablespoon spaghetti sauce on the bottom of a 1-1/2-qt. slow cooker coated with cooking spray.
+Spread 1 tablespoon spaghetti sauce on the bottom of prepared slow cooker.
 Top with half of the zucchini and a third of the cheese mixture.

 - Break noodles into 1-in. pieces; sprinkle half of the noodles over cheese mixture.
 Spread with 1 tablespoon sauce.
 Top with half of the spinach and half of the mushrooms.
 Repeat layers.
 Top with remaining cheese mixture and spaghetti sauce.

 - Cover and cook on low for 3-1/2 to 4 hours or until noodles are tender.